How ethical AI practices and data privacy shape the future of responsible innovation

 AI models in practice

-AI models are trained to recognise the patterns and rules that define acceptable data quality for a particular organisation.
+It works as follows: AI models are trained to recognise the patterns and rules that define acceptable data quality for a particular organisation.
 Once implemented, these models continuously monitor data flows, signposting any violations or anomalies for further review.
-They can also identify sensitive personal data and ensure it’s handled in accordance with regulations such as GDPR.
+They can also identify sensitive personal data and ensure it’s handled in accordance with regulations such as GDPR, or check business data against relevant compliance guidance, for example, the new CSRD for environmental regulations.

 Businesses can confidently prevent compliance violations from slipping through the cracks by maintaining a vigilant AI-driven oversight of data practices and model behaviours.
 It’s like having an extra set of eyes watching over data 24/7.